Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Conclusions

 \section{Conclusions}

-To summarize, we have presented the extended version of the SOM algorithm which turns out to be a very efficient in simulating the evolution of spinor BEC systems.
+To summarize, we have presented the extended version of the SOM algorithm which turns out to be very efficient in simulating the evolution of spinor BEC systems with nonlocal interactions.
+We use this extension to solve the set of nonlinear partial integro-differential equations.
 In fact, this algorithm can be used to describe the evolution of any multicomponent system.
 It might be a spinor condensate of rubidium, chromium, erbium, or dysprosium atoms as well as the mixture of bosonic species.
-The algorithm can be also applied to systems consisting of indistinguishable or distinguishable fermionic atoms.
-We have shown that the combination of \textit{OpenMP}, \textit{FFTW} and \textit{lapack} implementations to the spinor SOM algorithm can be run very efficiently even on a typical desktop computer.
-We have proven that the algorithm conserves the constants of motion to a very high accuracy.
+The algorithm can be also applied to multicomponent systems consisting of indistinguishable or distinguishable fermionic atoms.
+The combination of parallelization (with \textit{OpenMP} technique), the fast Fourier transform (via \textit{FFTW} routine), and the linear algebra algorithm for diagonalization (e.g., from \textit{lapack} packages) to the multicomponent SOM algorithm can be run very efficiently even on a typical desktop computer.
+We have proven that the algorithm conserves all constants of motion to a high accuracy.